Nick Reynolds (of The Kingston Trio)

 So it was mainly staying-power, for us.
 So I really can’t say if it’ll make you sing any better—I mean, it will in the long run, but whether…

-Joanie Baez came to us, she’d just played the Newport Folk Festival for the first time with Bob Gibson, where we were headlining the show.
-And we were playing in a club in Cape Cod; she came down there for a couple of days with her parents and Mimi Fariña.
+Joanie Baez came to us, she’d just played the Newport Folk Festival for the first time with Bob Gibson, we were headlining the show.
+And we were playing in a club in Cape Cod; she came down there for two days with her parents and Mimi Fariña.

 She came up and said “What should I do with my career, what should I do?
 Tell me the tricks, how do I become successful?”
-She would pick our brains for two or three days.
-She said “Should I go to a vocal coach?”
+She would just pick our brains for two or three days.
+And she said “Should I go to a vocal coach?”
 And we told her [laughs] “I don’t think you need one, Joanie!”

 Well, she’s been lucky, of course, and you were lucky; but there are a lot of good musicians out there for whom it doesn’t come—or it comes after twenty years of grind.

 Well, when we first started becoming very successful, I got really nervous about it: I had paid no dues to speak of, I was from a middle-class background, you know, never had to worry about finances and stuff, my parents supported me through college…

 And all of a sudden here comes this adulation, and also the money started coming in.
 And I felt like I hadn’t done anything: I hadn’t studied music, I hadn’t paid my dues or practice very much, because we were working all day.

 And Phyllis Diller, the comedienne, and a great friend (she was playing at ‘The Purple Onion’) said “Just take it for what it is: it’s happening, and it really doesn’t have a lot to do with luck, it has a lot to do with—maybe subconscious timing.
 But whatever’s happening to you guys, it’s going to happen anyway, and don’t feel guilty about it.”